Buying Guides By Ethan Parker May 23, 2026 10 min read

 Before picking a model, use this quick framework.

-1) Match tire category to your driving
+1) Match the tire category to your driving

 2) Prioritize wet safety if rain is common

-4) Consider tread life versus peak performance
+4) Balance tread life against peak performance

 7) Falken Azenis FK520